Statistics Explained

 Participation in early childhood education

 The long-term evaluation of the indicator for participation in early childhood education is not possible because the time series is too short.
-The short-term evaluation for the period 2015 to 2020 shows moderate progress towards the EU target.
+The short-term evaluation for the period 2016 to 2021 shows insufficient progress towards the EU target.

 This indicator measures the share of children between the age of three and the starting age of compulsory primary education who participated in early childhood education.
 Data presented here stem from the joint UIS (UNESCO Institute of Statistics)/OECD/Eurostat (UOE) questionnaires on education statistics, which constitute the core database on education.

-A line chart showing participation in early childhood education as a percentage of children aged 3 or over, in the EU from 2013 to 2020.
+A line chart and a dot showing participation in early childhood education as a percentage of children aged 3 or over, in the EU from 2013 to 2021.
+The dot shows the 2030 target.

 Source: Eurostat (sdg_04_31)